werfish/Context-Lang/Readme.md

 CONTEXT_CONFIG_Open_Ai_Api_Key=<Your OpenAI API Key here>
 ```

 Remember to replace `<Your OpenAI API Key here>` with your actual API key.
-The comment characters should match those used in your project.
-In this example, we've added comment characters for HTML, CSS, and JavaScript.

 3. To use Context in your project, navigate to the base folder of your project and run the `Context` command: